Erin Lamb, PhD, MS, CCC-SLP

 Olga Polites graduated from Loyola College in Maryland and earned her Bachelor of Arts degree in Speech Pathology.
 She then earned her Master's Degree in Speech Pathology from Loyola College and subsequently began her career working for the Baltimore City Public School System.
 In 1983 Olga joined the staff at HASA.

 Olga began as a speech-language pathologist in Gateway School, and she then transferred to the Clinical Services Program where she worked at The Scottish Rite Childhood Speech & Language Center.
-Since then, she was promoted to Director, Speech-Language Pathology and Hearing Health Services and is responsible for all audiology, speech-language pathology, and occupational therapy services.
+Since then, she was promoted to Director, Speech-Language Pathology and is responsible for all speech-language pathology and occupational therapy services.

 Olga and her staff have developed the following programs: The Center for Fluency Enhancement, The Listening and Spoken Language Program, Maryland Keys to Communication, The Parent Resource Center for parents of children newly identified with hearing loss and the Cochlear Implant Lending Library for professionals working with children who are deaf or hard of hearing.